arslabora/my-hugo-scaffold/README.md

 - **data**: data folder
 - **layouts**: setup and overrides for content types
 - **locales**: translations ('*i18n*' is just horrible, but it's the same...)

+##### www/build
+This folder will receive the hugo static build during the development stage.
+It's mainly to check what's really is copied to the server root, and how.

+##### www/publish
+This should be the final hugo output; anyway, if you use post-processing tools, this is where they'll put their output.
+In both situation, this is the content which should be uploaded to the server.

+##### www/test
+Someone like to have a staging building, which can be post processed by tools, or for the most exotic and clever needs.
+That why this folder exists.

 ### NPM Tasks
 In the master branch there are some tasks preconfigured: